skafos/TuriActivityClassifier/utilities/README.md

 -  `dependencies.py`: a module to help ensure that packages are installed correctly in your JLab session.
 -  `save_models.py`: a module to help with saving models to Skafos.
--  `load_data.py`: a module to help with wrangling activity data from motion sensors.

 ## Need Help?
 Didn't find something you need?
 Feel free to add other helper modules to this subdirectory as you continue the development of your models.